How to Create Multiple Streams of Income in Your Home Business

 Beyond making more money, there are several great reasons to consider building more than one source of income, including:

 - It reduces the risk of being left without any income.
-If you’re laid off or one source of income drops, you have other sources to help you get by.
+If one source of income drops, you have other sources to help you get by.
 Especially in home business, which has an ebb and flow, you can offset the dry spells by having another source of income.

-- It helps you avoid boredom in work by having different things to do every day.
+- It helps you avoid boredom at work by giving you different things to do every day.

 - You can create income streams based on your interests, talents, and passions.

-Of course, there are a few challenges with multiple income streams.
+Of course, there are also some challenges with having multiple income streams:

 - It’s difficult to keep on top of all tasks that need to be done for every income stream.